YonatanRA/AI_SQL_Querier/README.md

 # AI SQL Querier

 This project focuses on making SQL queries using natural language.
-We will use the MySQL database locally, although it can be easily extended to other databases, local or in cloud, such as PostgreSQL or Snowflake.
+We will use the SnowFlake cloud database, although it can be easily extended to other databases, local or in cloud, such as PostgreSQL or MySQL.

 The process is as follows: